codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 ## UnstyledOpenInCodeSandboxButton & OpenInCodeSandboxButton

-You can build a custom button that opens the sandpack files in a new tab on https://codesandbox.io.
-Let's the use `UnstyledOpenInCodeSandboxButton` for that:
+You can build a custom button that creates a new sandbox from the sandpack files.
+It will include any edits made in the Sandpack editor, so it is a great way to persist your changes.
+The created sandbox will open on [CodeSandbox](https://codesandbox.io) in a new tab.

+Let's use the `UnstyledOpenInCodeSandboxButton` as an example:

 ```jsx
 import {